tldr-pages/tldr/pages/common/pngquant.md

 `pngquant --skip-if-larger {{path/to/file.png}}`

-- Compress a PNG and remove metadata:
+- Compress a specific PNG and remove metadata:

 `pngquant --strip {{path/to/file.png}}`